Mandated employer contributions such as super guarantee (SG), have different rules and requirements than other types of employer contributions.

 When entering into a salary sacrifice to super agreement, it is important for the agreement to address the specific timeframe that the employer needs to pay the salary sacrificed amount to the client’s super.

-FIRSTTECH COMMENT - Employers to be required to pay SG at same time as salary and wages from 1 July 2026
+Proposed legislation - Employers to be required to pay SG at same time as salary and wages from 1 July 2026

-The government has announced a proposal to require employers to pay their employees’ super contributions at the same time as their salary and wages.
+The Government has announced a proposal to require employers to pay their employees’ super contributions at the same time as their salary and wages.
 Currently, employers are required to pay their employees’ superannuation guarantee contributions on a quarterly basis.
 At the time of writing a consultation paper had been released by Treasury, but no further detail is available on this proposed measure.

 Endnotes